-The oscillator that provides the time base for the RTC requires the external circuit shown in Figure 7-2 and the values listed in Table 7-1.
-The crystal used in parallel with the on-chip oscillator should be an AT-cut crystal with a 32.768 KHz resonant frequency as shown in Figure 7-3, using signals listed in Table 7-2.
+The oscillator that provides the time base for the RTC requires the external circuit shown in Figure 7-2 and the values listed in Table 9-2.
+The crystal used in parallel with the on-chip oscillator should be an AT-cut crystal with a 32.768 KHz resonant frequency as shown in Figure 7-3, using signals listed in Table 9-2.
 When in battery backup mode, this circuit is still active, providing the rest of the RTC with a valid time base.
+See Table 9-2 for the crystal component values.